Congressman Mark Green endorses reelection of John Fuson for Montgomery County Sheriff - Clarksville Online - Clarksville News, Sports, Events and Information

 “I give my endorsement to our Sheriff, John Fuson, and I am asking you to support him in the upcoming election.
 John’s actions to secure our school system alone, putting SROs in every school and implementing a new investigative process that frees SROs up to proactively protect our children, are reasons enough to support him.
 I encourage everyone to go out and vote for John Fuson for Sheriff.” – Congressman Mark Green

-If you would like more information about this topic, please email the campaign at info@johnfuson.com
+If you would like more information about this topic, please email the campaign at